MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 In this step, you can add or remove available properties from your Confluence data source.
 Microsoft 365 has selected a few properties by default.

-*The list of properties that you select here, can impact how you can filter, search and view your results in Copilot for Microsoft 365.*
+*The list of properties that you select here, can impact how you can filter, search and view your results in Microsoft 365 Copilot.*

 **Source property** | **Label** | **Description**
 --- | --- | ---
 Authors   | `authors` | Name of people who participated/collaborated on the item in the data source.
 CreatedByName  | `createdBy` | Name of the person who most recently edited the item in the data source.
 CreatedOn  | `createdDateTime` | Date and time that the item was created in the data source.
-IconUrl  | `iconUrl` | The associated icon url of the item.
+IconUrl  | `iconUrl` | The associated icon URL of the item.
-Title   | `title` | The title of the item that you want shown in search and other experiences.
+Title   | `title` | The title of the item that you want to be shown in search and other experiences.
 UpdatedByName  | `lastModifiedBy` | Name of the person who most recently edited the item in the data source.
 UpdatedOn  | `lastModifiedDateTime` | Date and time the item was last modified in the data source.
 Url  | `url` | The target URL of the item in the data source.